district10/blog/_posts/post-0098-probability-and-statistics.md

 Ground truth

 :   Ground truth is a term used in various fields to refer to information provided
-    by direct observation as opposed to information provided by inference.
+    by **direct observation** as opposed to information provided by inference.

+    其实就是基准值，差不都就是 baseline。

     In machine learning, the term "ground truth" refers to the accuracy of the training set's classification for supervised learning techniques.
 This is used